Chigozie0706/Reliefchain-supra/README.md

 - **Purpose**: Adds a new relief center.
 - **Parameters**:
   - `name`: Name of the relief center.
-  - `imageUrl`: URL for the center’s image.
+  - `imageUrl`: URL of the center’s image.
-  - `location`: Specific location of the center.
+  - `location`: Specific address of the center.
   - `city`: City where the center is located.
   - `state`: State where the center is located.
-- Automatically assigns a unique ID and marks the center as active.
+- **Features**: Automatically assigns a unique ID and marks the center as active.

 #### Update Relief Center Details